How did the pandemic affect Canada's immigration in 2020?

 Moreover, despite the current “Coronavirus Quarantine” situation the Canadian provinces (PNP – Provincial Nominee Programs) hold draws as well.

 Individuals who are unable to submit completed Permanent Resident Applications due to the current situation in the world are given an additional 90 days to complete the process.

 Obviously, Canadian immigration processing times have been affected by Coronavirus closures and imposed restrictions.
 Currently, there is no expedited processing, except for special cases which will be decided at the discretion of the Migration Program Manager of the specific IRCC office.

 All the temporary workers, students, and people who are in Canada on a temporary basis are able to apply for status extensions online.
 While your application is under consideration, you can stay in Canada.

 Asylum claimants are accepted as well, except those who wish to make an asylum claim at the US-Canada border.
 The irregular migrants attempting to cross the border will be returned.

 Keep in mind that Canadian Immigration Authorities might request additional documents necessary for all citizenship and immigration applications.
 Especially this might be the case with the additional medical documentation.
 Canadian Immigration applicants will have 90 days to respond to the request letter for additional documentation.
 New applications with missing supporting documentation will need to include an explanation.

-In order to avoid delays Canadian Immigration Authorities require presenting the following documents as a proof of immediate family members’ having Canadian citizenship or permanent resident status:
+In order to avoid delays Canadian Immigration Authorities require presenting the following documents as proof of immediate family members’ having Canadian citizenship or permanent resident status: